-Our Vobis rising film evaporators are either single or multiple effect and can be combined with forced circulation stages as the solids increase.
+Our Vobis rising film evaporators are either single or multiple effect and can be combined with forced circulation stages as the solids and viscosity increase.
 Operationally, as the liquid inside the tubes ascends, it is heated through the walls of the tubes, and evaporation of the volatile components occurs.
-Disentrainment of the evaporated materials takes place in a separate disentrainment vessel.
+Disentrainment of the evaporated materials takes place in a separatespecially designed disentrainment vessel.

 Rising film evaporators are normally used:

 To provide excellent heat transfer efficiency

 For higher viscosity feeds that tend to foul

 For thermally sensitive materials for which the short residence time is an advantage (although this is limited by the high temperature differential of heating media to evaporation temperature that is required)

 For foaming products for which efficient vapor separators are required